edwardcooper/wuhan-virus-paper/README.md

-name:
-Epidemiological and clinical characteristics of 99 cases of 2019 novel coronavirus pneumonia in Wuhan, China: a descriptive study
+#### Epidemiological and clinical characteristics of 99 cases of 2019 novel coronavirus pneumonia in Wuhan, China: a descriptive study

 url:
 https://www.thelancet.com/action/showPdf?pii=S0140-6736%2820%2930211-7